Skip to main content Skip to main navigation

 Historical Note

 Athletic competition began at New York University in 1873, when the first intercollegiate games in baseball and football were played.
-Formal intercollegiate competition did not begin until 1894, when NYU's move to the University Heights campus in the Bronx provided space for a budding athletics program to grow.
-On that campus the University erected a new gymnasium, as well as football and baseball fields.
-By 1907 the University fielded varsity baseball, football, basketball, tennis, and track teams.
+Formal intercollegiate competition did not begin until 1894, when NYU's move to the University Heights campus in the Bronx provided space for the athletics program to grow.
+The University erected a new gymnasium as well as football and baseball fields.
+By 1907 the University sponsored varsity baseball, football, basketball, tennis, and track teams.

-NYU athletics continued to grow in success and popularity throughout the first half of the 20th century as sports became co-ed.
-Women's sports such as swimming, tennis and baseball began as informal "co-ed activities" in the 1920s and later became varsity programs.
-The University also saw a number of its students, coaches, and alumni participate in the Olympics, including Sam Jones, Howard and Ted Cann, Jose and Miguel De Capriles, Byron Dyce, and Carol Heiss.
+Women's sports such as swimming, tennis, and basketball began as informal coed activities in the 1920s and later became varsity programs.
+A number of the University's students, coaches, and alumni have participated in the Olympics including Sam Jones, Howard and Ted Cann, Jose and Miguel De Capriles, Byron Dyce, and Carol Heiss.

 The University's financial struggles forced the Athletics department to shut down both football and basketball in the 1970s as NYU left its Bronx campus.
 Athletics at NYU experienced a resurgence in the 1980s with the construction of the Jerome S. Coles Sports Center and the move from Division I to Division III competition.
 The basketball team was reactivated in 1983 and continues to play.
-NYU currently has varsity teams in basketball, cross country, fencing, golf, soccer, swimming and diving, tennis, track and field, volleyball and wrestling.
-Baseball returned as a varsity sport in 2015 and softball was added as a result of NYU's completed merger with NYU-Poly.
+As of 2026, NYU has varsity teams in basketball, cross country, fencing, golf, soccer, swimming and diving, tennis, track and field, volleyball, and wrestling.
+Baseball returned as a varsity sport in 2015 and softball was added as a result of NYU's completed merger with NYU-Poly (now New York University Tandon School of Engineering).

 Arrangement